 Capacity Allocation Mechanism means a system of measures selected by the TSO allowing Network Users to allocate transmission capacities in a cost-effective, efficient and optimal manner.

+Capacity Allocation Platform (hereinafter – allocation platform) means an online platform for the auctioning of capacity.

 Online Capacity Booking means a procedure for online booking of transmission capacity when the Network User wishing to book capacity is required to log in to the TSO online system (ETSS) by using an individual identification code and password given to him.